Skylake-dev/Notes/Machine Learning/Machine Learning.md

 - action-value function: expected return starting from state `s`, taking action `a` and then following policy `π` (i specify the starting action to take, then follow policy)
 ![MDP_action_value_function](assets/MDP_action_value_function.png)

-These value functions can be decomposed in immediate reward + discounted value of the successive state (yields a recursive formulation)
+These value functions can be decomposed in immediate reward + discounted value of the successive state (yields a recursive formulation).
 ![MDP_value_functions_decomposition](assets/MDP_value_functions_decomposition.png)
 These are called *Bellman expectation equations* and can be expressed concisely using matrix notation,
 ![MDP_Bellman_expectation_matrix_form](assets/MDP_Bellman_expectation_matrix_form.png)
 that can be solved directly.
 ![MDP_Bellman_expectation_exact_solution](assets/MDP_Bellman_expectation_exact_solution.png)
-Computing the exact solution is computationally expensive (`O(n^3)` for the inverse, that always exists for `γ < 1`) and we need to approximate
+Computing the exact solution is computationally expensive (`O(n^3)` for the inverse, that always exists for `γ < 1`) and we need to approximate.

 ##### Bellman operator
 ![MDP_Bellman_operator](assets/MDP_Bellman_operator.png)
-Using this operator we can rewrite the expectation equation in a compact way (from now on consider only `V_π`,everything is analogous for `Q_π` unless stated otherwise)
+Using this operator we can rewrite the expectation equation in a compact way (from now on consider only `V_π`, everything is analogous for `Q_π` unless stated otherwise)
 `T_π*V_π = V_π`
 - `V_π` is a fixed point of the Bellman operator
 - It is a linear equation